ISCHEMIC STROKE / CLASSIFICATION AND ETIOPATOGENESIS

 - it is characterized by inflammation of medium to small blood vessels

-- vasculitis results in infarcts, sometimes in combination with hemorrhages (~10%) [Calabrese, 1997]
+- vasculitis results in infarcts, sometimes combined with hemorrhages (~10%) [Calabrese, 1997]

-- duration and course of the disease can vary from relatively benign to fulminant forms with high mortality; some individuals may experience relapses or periods of disease activity, while others may achieve long-term remission with appropriate treatment
+- the duration and course of the disease can vary from relatively benign to fulminant forms with high mortality; some individuals may experience relapses or periods of disease activity, while others may achieve long-term remission with appropriate treatment

-- benign forms have been termed BACNS (Benign angiopathy of CNS)
+- benign forms have been termed BACNS (Benign Angiopathy of CNS)

 Etiopathogenesis